YashasMangalore/BookMyShow_Spring/README.md

-# BookMyShowBackend
+# BookMyShow_Spring

 ## Project Description

-BookMyShowBackend is a Spring Boot application designed to manage the backend operations for a movie booking platform.
+BookMyShow_Spring is a Spring Boot application designed to manage the backend operations for a movie booking platform.
 The application integrates with Swagger UI for API documentation and testing, and includes email functionality for notifications and confirmations.
 MySQL is used as the database, with JPA and Hibernate handling data persistence.

 ## Features